lzwjava/blog-source/notes/computer-organization-en.md

 audio: true
 ---

-*This blog post was refined by ChatGPT.*

----

 1. Definition: Computer Organization refers to the operational structure and implementation of computer systems, focusing on how hardware components interact to execute instructions.

 2. Historical Evolution: Traces the development from early mechanical computers to modern multicore processors.